Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Notes:

+- Fragment tree composed of multiple unincluded segments for the same parachain
-- Fragment trees only built for active leaves
+- Fragment trees are rooted in relay chain active leaves
 - Fragment trees built per scheduled parachain at each leaf
 - Fragment trees may have 0 or more fragments representing potential parablocks making up possible futures for a parachain's state.
 - Collation generation, passing, and seconding work has already been completed for each fragment.